azawawi/SwiftyZeroMQ/README.md

 ## Documentation

-Please consult the (User Guide)[Guide.md] for documentation and examples.
+Please consult the [User Guide](UserGuide.md) for documentation and examples.

 ## Bundled ZeroMQ library